 LAMiNATE Members

 Anders Agebjörn, senior lecturer of Swedish as a second langauge at Malmö university.
-Agebjörn researches language testing and assessment as well as language development and learning strategies, particularly in adult learners with little previous schooling.
+Agebjörn researches language testing and assessment as well as language development and learning strategies.

-Malin Ågren, associate professor of French linguistics. Ågren studies the second language acquisition of French with special focus on morphology and syntax
+Malin Ågren, associate professor of French linguistics. Ågren studies the second language acquisition of French morpho-syntax and the teaching and learning of second/foreign languages in the Swedish school context.

 Panos Athanasopoulos, professor of English Studies.
 Athanasopoulos works in the areas of experimental cognitive linguistics, psycholinguistics, linguistic relativity, bilingual cognition, language acquisition.

 Annika Andersson, associate professor of psychology.
-Andersson’s research focuses on second language learning, more specifically on how well we can learn a first language and a second language.
+Andersson’s research focuses on second language learning, more specifically on how the brain processes a first language and a second language.

 Ketty Andersson, works at the institution of Logopedics, Phoniatrics and Audiology.
 Andersson’s research focuses on explicit and implicit instruction of narrative skills for preschool-aged children.